 The Gateway logo is unique and does not resemble the emblems of other IT companies.
-The sign focuses on the audience for which the company works.
-The emblem brings the manufacturer closer to customers and evokes a sense of trust.
+The sign focuses on the audience the company serves.
+The emblem brings the manufacturer closer to customers and evokes trust.

 Meaning and History

-Throughout its existence, the company has developed its unique style, used not only in the logo but also in packaging, naming, and even the location of the head office.
+Throughout its existence, the company has developed a unique style, evident not only in the logo but also in packaging, naming, and even the location of its head office.
 Multiple changes to the sign have formed the main elements of the composition.
 With each update, the logo became more harmonious.
-By 2005, it had acquired ideal proportions, which were preserved until the company’s acquisition by Acer and the temporary suspension of Gateway’s activities until 2020.
+By 2005, it had acquired ideal proportions, which were preserved until Acer acquired the company, and the temporary suspension of Gateway’s activities until 2020.

 What is Gateway?

 This American computer hardware business is known for its “cow” reputation.
-This manufacturer’s products were packaged in boxes with black and white spots, resembling a Holstein cow.
-The “farm” theme became the company’s distinctive mark, which began as a small family business in Iowa, where cows were a familiar part of the rural scenery.
+This manufacturer’s products were packaged in boxes with black-and-white spots resembling a Holstein cow.
+The “farm” theme became the company’s distinctive mark, beginning as a small family business in Iowa, where cows were a familiar part of the rural landscape.
 Becoming one of the largest PC manufacturers in the United States, the company produced personal computers, laptops, and monitors.
-Branded stores called the Country Store offered customers a unique sales strategy, providing detailed recommendations for using the equipment.
+Branded stores called the Country Store offered customers a unique sales strategy, providing detailed recommendations on how to use the equipment.

 1985 – 1998